LethalCompanyCommunity/ModdingWiki/docs/user-guide/modding/advanced/networking.md

 # Custom Networking

->**Note:** This is not a tutorial on how to use Unity's [Netcode for GameObjects](https://docs-multiplayer.unity3d.com/netcode/current/tutorials/get-started-ngo/) Rpcs and Network Variables.
+>**Note:** This is not a tutorial on how to use Unity's [Netcode for GameObjects](https://docs-multiplayer.unity3d.com/netcode/current/tutorials/get-started-ngo/) RPCs and Network Variables.
 >This is only meant to be used to understand <i>how</i> to implement custom networking into the game.

 ## Preface